Yashasvi-webmob/Match_fixture/README.md

 * "/sport/add-details", to add details of sport
 #### GET
 * "/sport/list-details", to get details of all users
-* "/sport/find-by-name", to get sport details by sport name
+* "/sport/find-by-id", to get sport details by object id
 #### DELETE
 * "/sport/delete-by-id", to delete sport by object id
+#### UPDATE
+* "/sport/update/:id", to update sport by object id

 ## Venue
 * "/venue", to enter venue route